Lemoncode/redux-testing-typescript/03 Component_Test/README.md

 Summary:

-- Implemenet tests for a stateless component.
+- Implement tests for a stateless component.
 - Implement tests for a container component.
 - Implement test for a presentational component.